ExpertPhotography

 A shockmount will help isolate the microphone from the noises you make holding the camera.
 Any knocks, scratches, or scrapes are reduced by some method of suspending the microphone.

-Wind noise is the bane of the sound recordist’s life.
-Even a light wind can have a terrible impact on your recording.
 A fluffy cover, known as a “deadcat” can reduce wind noise.
 But you will still find there are problems.
 Some microphones use software filters to further improve the situation.

-Conclusion: The Best DSLR Microphone
+Conclusion: The Best Camera Microphone

-To improve the sound of your video recordings, you have to move away from the native DSLR microphone.
+To improve the sound of your video recordings, you have to move away from the native mirrorless or DSLR microphone.
 For a budget shotgun microphone, the Boya BY-MM1 will cost you less than a family meal at a restaurant.

 Of the more expensive mics we’ve discussed, the Sennheiser MKE 600 would be my choice.